 In this article we will answer 12 questions about propane bed bug heaters.

 As a successful pest control business owner or a professional technician, you understand that selecting the correct tool to do the job is of utmost importance.
 Selecting the best tool for the job at hand can determine how efficiently, cost-effectively, and safely the job gets done.
 There are many ways to kill a bed bug – including squishing it with a shoe.
 So, technically, a shoe in the closet could be a tool used to kill bed bugs.
 Although the shoe will work, there are far more efficient and better tools to use.
 One of those tools is heat.
-For the past several years heat has become one of professional technician’s tools of choice.
+For the past several years heat has become one of professional technician’s tools of choice for killing bed bugs.

 Let’s examine this bed bug killing tool a little more closely to determine if this may be something you want to consider.